The Effects of Generative AI Agents and Scaffolding on Enhancing Students' Comprehension of Visual Learning Analytics: Background and Related Work

-The latest developments in GenAI have introduced new avenues for improving users' comprehension of data visualisations \cite{chen2024beyond, yan2024vizchat, li2024we, ye2024generative, gupta2024automating, yan2024genai}.
-Large language models (LLMs) like GPT and Llama are now capable of generating text-based content in response to user prompts, making them invaluable for summarising complex datasets and visualisations, providing explanatory narratives, and crafting data stories with minimal human oversight \cite{ma2023demonstration, yan2024vizchat, chung2022talebrush, dang2023choice}.
-In parallel, image-generating diffusion models such as Midjourney and DALL-E have proven effective in creating visual representations from textual descriptions, aiding the intuitive understanding of data through visual means \cite{dibia2023lida, wu2021ai4vis, liu2022opal}.
-The advent of multimodal models like GPT-4o further enhances GenAI's ability to interpret and synthesise both textual and visual information, opening up new possibilities for more comprehensive explanations of data visualisations \cite{achiam2023gpt, chen2024beyond, yan2024vizchat, ye2024generative}.
-These advancements in foundational models point towards a future where conveying insights to users through data visualisations could become more interactive and diverse, thereby enriching the methods through which data-driven narratives can be communicated \cite{ye2024generative, wu2021ai4vis, li2024we}.
+The latest developments in GenAI have opened new avenues for facilitating students' comprehension of VLA \citep{chen2024beyond, li2024we}.
+Large language models (LLMs) such as GPT and Llama are adept at generating text-based content from prompts, which is invaluable for summarising complex datasets and visualisations, providing explanatory narratives, and crafting data stories with minimal human oversight \citep{chung2022talebrush, yan2024vizchat}.
+The emergence of multimodal models like GPT-4o further enhances GenAI's capability to interpret and synthesise both textual and visual data, promising more comprehensive explanations \citep{chen2024beyond, ye2024generative}.
+This advancement points towards potential methods that render VLA comprehension more interactive \citep{ye2024generative, li2024we}.
+However, simply generating descriptions of visual data might not facilitate understanding and learning \citep{Zdanovic2022}, necessitating contextually grounded explanations for effective comprehension and deeper learning insights \citep{milesi2024data, Borges2022}.
+A significant barrier has been the tendency of GenAI to produce well-articulated but inaccurate content, known as hallucination \citep{ji2023survey, leiser2024hill}.
+This can be mitigated by retrieval-augmented generation (RAG), which confines content generation to relevant material \citep{shuster2021retrieval}.
+By converting relevant information into vector embeddings that capture semantic meanings and retrieving this information through semantic search \citep{li2024matching}, this approach reduces hallucinations and increases domain-specific accuracy \citep{siriwardhana2023improving}.
+Therefore, integrating RAG with GenAI could offer real-time, contextually relevant explanations to help students understand VLA and address potential confusion \citep{yan2024vizchat}.